How Does a Notary Verify Identity of the Signer

 If the notary personally knows the signer, this serves as a credible form of identification.
-This also applies to personally knowing a family member, as long as the notary is not named or otherwise involved in, or to benefit from the documents being notarized.
+This also applies to personally knowing a family member, as long as the notary is not named or otherwise involved in, or benefits from the documents being notarized.

 Although legal, using this form of identification is not advised and puts the notary at personal risk.
 It is always better to verify through a physical identification card.
 However, in cases where that is not an option, this method is allowed.

 If the signer is unable to produce a valid identification card and is not personally known to the notary, then a credible witness can be used to verify the signer’s identity.
 New York State does not have specific guidelines on the number of credible witnesses required, just as long as the credible witness is able to produce proper identification.

 However, it’s important to check with your state laws before accepting credible witnesses to make sure you fully understand and adhere to the rules.